seatable/seatable-admin-docs/docs/maintain/backup_recovery.md

 ```

-All your data is stored under the `/Your SeaTable data volume/seatable/` directory.
+All your data is stored under the `/opt/seatable/seatable-data/seatable` directory.
 Below are important sub-directories that contain user data:

-* seafile-data: contains uploaded files for file and image columns
+- seafile-data: contains uploaded files for file and image columns
-* seahub-data: contains data used by web front-end, such as avatars
+- seahub-data: contains data used by web front-end, such as avatars
-* db-data: contains archived rows in bases
+- db-data: contains archived rows in bases
-* storage-data: contains backups for the bases in dtable-db (added in Enterprise Edition 3.0.0); Since version 3.0.0, tables and snapshots are also stored in this directory.
+- storage-data: contains backups for the bases in dtable-db (added in Enterprise Edition 3.0.0); Since version 3.0.0, tables and snapshots are also stored in this directory.

 SeaTable also stores some important metadata data in a few databases.

 MySQL databases:

-* ccnet_db: contains user and group information
+- ccnet_db: contains user and group information
-* seafile_db: contains library metadata
+- seafile_db: contains library metadata
-* dtable_db: contains tables used by the web front end
+- dtable_db: contains tables used by the web front end

 ??? info "Database structure"